-Is there that one ingredient that you love, but avoid cooking with it because you are unsure on how to cook it correctly?
-Any type of seafood, was a big hurdle for me at one time.
+Easy scallop ceviche!
+It is so easy to prepare this recipe and the scallops marinate so fast.
+There was a time when any type of seafood, was a big hurdle for me to cook.
 But, these days, I find myself preparing all kinds of seafood dishes and finally feeling confident that it will be delicious.
 Scallops can be tricky when it comes to achieving that perfect sear.
 The key to that is making sure the scallops have no excess moisture and a perfectly hot pan!
 For today’s scallop recipe, no need for that perfect sear, just add some fresh scallops and you won’t believe how quickly this dish is done.
 And again, I am pulling this tasty recipe from my older files to share with you today.
 I love so much, I have prepared it in various way, no photos…Ate it to fast, lol!
 Next version, Scallops in Agua Chile, mmmmmm! #foodieforlife #easyceviche

 Easy Scallop Ceviche